How Much Does Youth Hockey Cost in Delaware?

 Where Your Money Goes in Delaware

-Savings tip: Delaware's proximity to Philadelphia gives you access to strong PA programs without the PA ice premium.
-Compare total costs including bridge tolls and gas — sometimes a Delaware-based program with slightly higher registration is cheaper than driving to a PA rink 3-4 times a week.
+Savings tip: Delaware's proximity to Philadelphia gives access to strong PA programs without the PA ice premium.
+Compare total costs including bridge tolls and gas; sometimes a Delaware-based program with slightly higher registration is cheaper than driving to a PA rink 3-4 times a week.

 Hidden Costs in Delaware

-Delaware's handful of rinks means limited ice time options — expect inconvenient practice schedules and competition for slots.
+Delaware's handful of rinks means limited ice time options, so practice schedules can be inconvenient and competition for slots is high.
 Most competitive families play in Philadelphia-area leagues, adding Turnpike tolls ($5-$10 each way) and bridge tolls to every practice and game.
-The upside: access to strong Pennsylvania and New Jersey programs without the higher registration fees.
+Access to strong Pennsylvania and New Jersey programs is a benefit, often without the higher registration fees.

 Get your personalized estimate at Hockey Budget.